fiskaltrust/interface-doc/doc/instore-app/printer-guide/printer.md

 **5.1 Frequently Asked Questions (FAQ)**

-**Q1: How do I set up my printer with the fiskaltrust InStore App?**

-**A:** Follow the steps in the Printer Setup section to connect and configure your printer.
-Depending on the type of printer (Bluetooth, Wi-Fi, or USB), you will need to perform different setup actions.

-**Q2: Which printer types are compatible with the fiskaltrust InStore App?**
+**Q1: Which printer types are compatible with the fiskaltrust InStore App?**

-**A:** The fiskaltrust InStore App supports the following printer types:

-- **Bluetooth Printers**
-- **Wi-Fi Printers**
-- **USB Printers**
+**A:** See section 2 "Supported Printer Types" for details on external and device internal printers.

-**Q3: My printer is not appearing in the app, what should I do?**
+**Q2: My printer is not appearing in the app, what should I do?**

 **A:** Ensure your printer is powered on and properly connected.
 For Bluetooth printers, ensure Bluetooth is enabled on your device and the printer is paired.
-For Wi-Fi printers, make sure both your printer and device are connected to the same Wi-Fi network.
+For Wi-Fi/LAN printers, make sure both your printer and device are connected to the same Wi-Fi/LAN network.
 For USB printers, check that the USB connection is secure.

-**Q4: How do I test if my printer is working correctly?**

-**A:** You can perform a test print by going to **Settings** > **Printer Settings** in the fiskaltrust InStore App.
-Scroll down to the **Print Demo** button and select it to check if the printer is functioning properly.
-Ensure that the printer is selected as the default printer before testing.

-**Q5: My prints are faded or blank, how can I fix this?**
+**Q3: My prints are faded or blank, how can I fix this?**

 **A:** Check the ink or toner levels in your printer.
 If the ink or toner is low, replace the cartridge.
 Additionally, check if the print head needs cleaning.
 If the issue persists, refer to your printer's manual for further troubleshooting steps.

-**Q6: What should I do if my Wi-Fi printer is not connecting to the network?**
+**Q4: What should I do if my Wi-Fi/LAN printer is not connecting to the network?**

-**A:** First, check that both the printer and your device are connected to the same Wi-Fi network.
+**A:** First, check that both the printer and your device are connected to the same Wi-Fi/LAN network.
 If the printer is not appearing in the list of available devices, restart both the printer and the device.
 If the issue persists, consult your printer's manual for network troubleshooting steps.

-**Q7: Do I need to install any special drivers for my printer?**
+**Q5: Do I need to install any special drivers for my printer?**

 **A:** Some printers may require additional drivers.
 If the app prompts you to install drivers, follow the on-screen instructions or download them from the manufacturer's website.
 Generally, the fiskaltrust InStore App will work with printers that are supported by your device's operating system.

-**Q8: Why is my Bluetooth printer not connecting to my device?**
+**Q6: Why is my Bluetooth printer not connecting to my device?**

 **A:** Make sure Bluetooth is enabled on both your device and the printer.
 Check that the printer is within range of the device and properly paired.
 If needed, unpair and then re- pair the devices to ensure a fresh connection.

-**Q9: Can I use a printer with the fiskaltrust InStore App if it is not listed in the supported types?**
+**Q7: Can I use a printer with the fiskaltrust InStore App if it is not listed in the supported types?**

-**A:** The fiskaltrust InStore App is designed to work with **Bluetooth** , **Wi-Fi** , and **USB** printers.
-If your printer does not fall under one of these categories, it may not be compatible with the app.
-Please refer to your printer's manual or contact fiskaltrust support for further guidance.
+**A:** See section 2 "Supported Printer Types" for compatibility details.
+If your printer is not covered, contact fiskaltrust support for guidance.

-**Q10: How do I select a default printer in the fiskaltrust InStore App?**
+**Q8: How do I select a default printer in the fiskaltrust InStore App?**

 **A:** After configuring your printer in the app, navigate to **Settings** > **Printer Settings**.
 Scroll down and select the desired printer from the list and mark it as the default printer.
 This will ensure that all print jobs are sent to the correct printer automatically.